Offline Materials Optimization with CliqueFlowmer: CliqueFlowmer

 \section{CliqueFlowmer}

 This section introduces the architecture and the training algorithm of our MBO model for CMD.
-It consists of a few components.
+The neural network consists of a few carefully-crafted components that enable it to handle the materials data.
 In Section \ref{sub:enc} we introduce an encoder that maps a material $\mathsf{M}$ to a continuous latent representation $\rvz$.
 Then, Section \ref{sub:pred} describes a decomposable model that predicts the property of interest from $\rvz$.
 Section \ref{sub:dec} delineates a decoder that reconstructs the material---both the atom types and the geometry, from the representation.
 As we demonstrate later, such a setup allows to parameterize materials as continuous vectors which can be optimized for properties with gradient-based techniques (see Figure (\ref{fig:mbo-clique})).